ViniciusBPessoa/ViniciusBPessoa/README.md

-### 💻Halo, my name is Vinícius and a I'm studying computer science🖥️
+### 💻Hallo, my name is Vinícius and a I'm studying computer science🖥️

 Social media: